subconsciousnetwork/noosphere/rust/README.md

 **Importantly:** you need an up-to-date Rust toolchain.
 The most reliable way to ensure you have this is to follow the instructions on https://rustup.rs/

-*Minimum supported rustc version: 1.65.0*
+_Minimum supported rustc version: 1.70.0_

 If you wish to compile for targets other than your local platform target, you can use rustup to get other targets easily.
 For example: